Cosmicflows-4: Luminosity-Linewidth Distances to Spiral Galaxies

 \subsection{Preliminaries}

-Our goal is to combine the distinct TFR sub-samples into a single TFR sample.
-Before this integration, each sub-sample has its own zero point scaling.
-Here we revise the zero points of sub-samples to achieve statistical equality between them.
-We stress that we do not make relative changes in moduli {\it within} a sub-sample in this process.
-Doing so would subvert the utility provided by multiple sub-samples in reducing systematics.
+Our goal is to combine the distinct TFR subsamples into a single TFR sample.
+Before this integration, each subsample has its own zero-point scaling.
+Here, we revise the zero-points of subsamples to achieve statistical equality between them.
+We stress that we do not make relative changes in moduli {\it within} a subsample in this process.
+Doing so would subvert the utility provided by multiple subsamples in reducing systematics.

 It is evident that TFR samples have non-Gaussian outliers.
-Steps have been described to remove strongly deviant cases but our initial integration of sub-samples reveals additional instances.
-Applying a $3.5\sigma$ rejection criterion caught 275 cases among 22,233 measures (1.2\%) where there would be 9 with a normal distribution.
+Steps have been described to remove strongly deviant cases but our initial integration of subsamples reveals additional instances.
+Applying a $3.5\sigma$ rejection criterion caught 275 cases among 22,233 measures (1.2\%) where there would be nine with a normal distribution.
 These outliers are removed.

 Next, we want to profit from the advantages of averaging over groups discussed in \S \ref{sec:groups}.
-We begin by weighted averaging of the distance moduli of all galaxies within a 1PGC group within a single sub-sample.
-Individual weights are formed from the inverse square of $rms$ uncertainties.
+We begin by weighted averaging of the distance moduli of all galaxies within a 1PGC group within a single subsample.
+Individual weights are formed from the inverse square of rms uncertainties.
 This average and associated weight is one object in the ensuing analysis.
-Accordingly, each sub-sample is reduced to a quantity of objects (halos, groups, clusters) composed of from one to many individual galaxies, each identified by a 1PGC number.
+Accordingly, each subsample is reduced to a quantity of objects (halos, groups, clusters) composed of from one to many individual galaxies, each identified by a 1PGC number.